osmandapp/web/main/docs/user/personal/profiles.md

 - **Trip Recording**.
 This item opens the [trip recording settings](../plugins/trip-recording.md#recording-settings) for the selected profile, where you can choose any parameters for recording your journeys.

 - **Weather**.
-Interactive [Weather](../plugins/weather.md#weather-settings) map layers allow you to monitor the temperature, air pressure, cloud coverage, wind speed and precipitation in your city or any other location on a global map.
+Interactive [Weather](../plugins/weather.md#weather-settings) map layers allow you to monitor the temperature, air pressure, cloud coverage, wind speed, and precipitation in your city or any other location on a global map.

 - **Audio / Video Notes** (*Android only*).
 This item opens [audio-video plugin settings](../plugins/audio-video-notes.md#plugin-settings) for the selected profile.
-The *Audio/Video notes* plugin extends the functionality of OsmAnd by allowing you to create your own notes in various formats such as photo, video or audio and associate them with geographical location or current location.
+The *Audio/Video notes* plugin extends the functionality of OsmAnd by allowing you to create your notes in various formats such as photo, video, or audio and associate them with geographical location or current location.

 - **OpenStreetMap Editing**.
 This item opens the [OpenStreetMap editing plugin settings](../plugins/osm-editing.md#settings) for the selected profile.
-With OsmAnd and the OSM editing plugin, you can easily contribute your own information to OpenStreetMap.org, such as to create or modify POIs, add or comment notes, and upload recorded GPX tracks.
+With OsmAnd and the OSM editing plugin, you can contribute to OpenStreetMap.org by creating or modifying POIs, adding or commenting on notes, and uploading recorded GPX tracks.

 - **External Sensors**.
 When you tap an item in the *Plugin Settings* section, the [settings of external sensors](../plugins/external-sensors.md#sensors-settings) for the selected profile are opened.
 The External sensors plugin allows you to read and record data from wireless external sensors and display it using widgets in the OsmAnd application.

 - **Accessibility** (*Android only*).
 This item opens [Accessibility plugin settings](../plugins/accessibility.md#plugin-settings) for the selected profile.
 The Accessibility plugin settings allow you to customize the application according to your needs.
 All settings relate to the navigation process and are set individually for each profile.

 - **OsmAnd Development**.
-This menu opens the [OsmAnd development plugin settings](../plugins/development.md#plugin-settings), where you can configure the OsmAnd application for testing or try out new features.
+This menu opens the [OsmAnd development plugin settings](../plugins/development.md#plugin-settings), where you can configure the OsmAnd application for testing purposes or explore upcoming features.
 These settings are intended for developers and are not required for normal use of the application.

   **Changing the settings of the OsmAnd development plugin affects all profiles.**

 - **Wikipedia**.
 This menu opens *[Wikipedia plugin settings](../plugins/wikipedia.md#wikipedia-settings)*.
-You can choose in which language the articles will be shown to you, and decide whether to download images from Wikipedia or not.
-Having Wikipedia on your trip helps you learn more about the places you visit.
-It is available offline and shows Wikipedia articles in relation to the points of interest right on the map.
+You can select the language in which articles will be displayed and choose whether or not to download images from Wikipedia.
+Having Wikipedia on your trip enhances your experience by providing information about the places you visit.
+It works offline and displays relevant Wikipedia articles directly on the map related to points of interest.

 ## Actions